CiscoDevNet/FTDAnsible/samples/deployment/aws/README.md

 ## Build a custom AMI image

-1. Set FTD version and QCOW2 file download path in the playbook
+1. Replace placeholder values in the `vars.yaml` file with real values

 1. Run the playbook
     ```bash